 Cash Flow Matching

-Because bonds cannot usually be selected to exactly match the cash flow of liabilities, a certain amount of cash must be held on hand to pay liabilities as they come due.
+Because bonds cannot usually be selected to exactly match the cash flow of liabilities, some cash must be available to pay liabilities as they come due.
 Thus, a drawback to cash flow matching over immunization is that the cash is not fully invested.

 Bond Immunization Strategies